 I’m not always a fan of caves: I don’t like the idea of dark narrow passages or the feeling of being trapped.
 But I couldn’t resist this description of White Scar Cave, deep in the Yorkshire Dales – “the path winds its way past cascading waterfalls… to an immense ice-age cavern adorned with thousands of stalactites”.
-I had to see that for myself!
+I had to see this amazing underground scenery for myself!

 We donned hard hats and set off down the dark passage.
 Margaret, our guide, told us about the discovery of the cave: a keen potholer had spotted a stream gushing out of a hole in the hillside and, arming himself with waterproofs and candles, he had wriggled inside to explore.
 Eventually he had found a wide open cavern full of water and strange limestone scenery.
 I shuddered a little at the tale and felt grateful to the Cornish tin miners who later excavated the opening passage to make it tall enough and wide enough for less intrepid explorers to walk along comfortably.